DanielYWoo/danielywoo.github.io/_posts/2023-02-13-health-check-probes-in-k8s.markdown

 ### Case 4: Ignore Dependency Errors

 A microservice could have many dependencies, such as a database, a Redis cluster, a RabbitMQ cluster, or another microservice.
 A Spring Boot application can aggregate all those dependencies into the default health check endpoint `manage/health`.
-If any component fails, the whole endpiont reports DOWN with 503. e.g.,
+If any component fails, the whole endpiont reports `DOWN` with `503`. e.g.,

 ```
 {
     "status": "DOWN",
     "components": {
         "mysql": {
-            "status": "UP",
+            "status": "UP", "details": {...}
-            "details": {}
         },
         "rabbitmq": {
-            "status": "DOWN",
+            "status": "DOWN", "details": {...}
-            "details": {}
         },
         "redis": {
-            "status": "UP",
+            "status": "UP", "details": {...}
-            "details": {}
         },
         ...
     }